securibee/stranger-danger/README.md

 # Stranger Danger

-Two solutions to help you keep tabs on your repository privileges.
+Two solutions, a bash script and a git hook, to help you keep tabs on your repository privileges.

 ## Getting started